uschmidt/uschmidt.github.io/_faqs/financial-10.md

 ---
-title: Cost-unit accounting: Some working hours are only summarized partly (e. g. half)?
+title: Cost-unit accounting - Some working hours are only summarized partly (e. g. half)?
 categories: [financial]
 ---